-All Hispanic/Latino high school sophomores and juniors who are interested in college, can apply.
-To apply, you MUST fill out the application that is provided ONLINE.
-Essays, transcripts and letters of recommendation are to be sent via standard US mail to the address provided.
-CLICK on the link above to access the application.
+All Hispanic/Latino high school sophomores and juniors who are interested in college can apply.
+To apply, you MUST fill out the PSS student application that is provided ONLINE through the link above.
+Transcripts, letters of recommendation, and waivers are to be sent via standard US mail, fax, or email.

 NOTE: You do not have to speak Spanish (20% of our students do not).
 All sessions at Project Stepping Stone are taught in English.
 You do not have to be 100% Latino.
 You MUST BE of Hispanic/Latino descent.

-IMPORTANT: Students will be selected based on application and essay.
+IMPORTANT: Students will be selected based on their applications and essays.

 PSS Week at a Glance

-Your week at the PSS High School (College Prep) program begins on a Sunday afternoon with check-in and registration.
+Your week at the PSS College Prep program begins on a Sunday afternoon with check-in and registration.
 From Sunday to Saturday, you will be meeting new friends and visiting several college/university campuses via motor coach.

 During the week you will meet many new friends who are driven to attend college, just like you.
 They are determined to be successful in life.
 At first it maybe a little scary meeting so many strangers, but everyone makes friends quickly and starts having fun on the first day!
 Relax and be yourself.

-As the week ends, you’ll take with you many great memories.
-And you can always follow your graduating class on Facebook so you can stay connected.
+As PSS week ends, you'll take many great memories with you and can follow PSS and graduating class on social media to stay connected!